Course mapping for exchange students

 • 25% pace of study equals part-time studies, i.e. 7.5 credits over 20 weeks

 In order to get an even pace of study, students should make sure they have a 100% pace of study in each of the four study periods.
-This could mean one course with a 100% pace of study per period, or two courses with a 50% pace of study per period.
+This could mean one course with a 100% pace of study per period, two courses with a 50% pace of study per period, or other combinations that result in 100% pace of study.

 Pace of study formula